-180. Tir-Y-Fron Lane, Pontybodkin, Mold Thanks to fellow collector Arlen Moulton for informing me of these Survivors.
+180. Tir-Y-Fron Lane, Pontybodkin, Mold.
 Located a short distance from Corwen Road stands an 8 m Stainton sheet steel column supporting a (seemingly) disused Thorn Gamma 4 post-top lantern fitted with three coated elliptical lamps.
-Opening the column's inspection door revealed that these will be 150 W SON-E each, owing to the control gear installed in the base.
+Opening the column's inspection door revealed that these will be 150 Watt SON-E each, owing to the control gear installed in the base.
 The Gamma 4's bowl was missing at the time of photographing in April 2019, but Google Street View imagery captured in 2011 shows that it was still in place then.
 No fragments of it were visible in the surrounding grass verge, suggesting that it may have been removed, although as the construction of the Gamma 4 makes this a difficult procedure, this is unlikely.
 The use of the high-wattage, multi-lamp post-top lantern at this location seems incongruous; there may have been something here in years gone by that warranted the installation of such a lantern, with the column being left after this business closed.

 The galvanised column shows no signs of corrosion or even surface rust, making dating the installation difficult.